sc0ttj/component/README.md

 ## Future improvements

+- Persistant state
+  - stored in/retrieved from localStorage (etc)

+- Store manager
+  - like redux, storeon, etc

 - Usability:
   - Better Event handling: so `onclick` etc receive proper `Event` objects.
 See these links:
     - [yo-yo](https://github.com/maxogden/yo-yo) - hooks into morphdom, and manually copies events handlers to new elems, if needed